DavidAmat/Curso_AWS_Solutions_Architect/Section V Databases/Lab_DB.md

 <img src="imgs\img45.PNG" width="500px" />

 - And then we can **restore an AURORA DB from that SNAPSHOT**.

+# Other Exam Content

+## Amazon RDS Reserved Instances

+- Amazon RDS Reserved Instances give you the option to reserve a DB instance for a one or three year term and in turn receive a significant discount compared to the On-Demand Instance pricing for the DB instance.
+- Reserved Instances are a great option for the steady state use case.
+Most production applications require database servers to be available 24×7.
+Reserved Instances could provide your business substantial savings if you currently use On-Demand DB instances for your production applications.
+- Reserved Instances can also provide significant cost savings for mission critical applications that run on **Multi-AZ database deployments** for higher availability and data durability.

+## Amazon RDS Database instances

+- Amazon RDS database instances use [Amazon EBS](https://aws.amazon.com/ebs/) volumes for storage.

+## Amazon RDS Storage Types

+### General Purpose SSD

+- General Purpose SSD volumes offer cost-effective storage that is ideal for a broad range of workloads.
+These volumes deliver single-digit millisecond latencies and the ability to burst to 3,000 IOPS for extended periods of time.
+Baseline performance for these volumes is determined by the volume's size.

+- Provisioned IOPS storage is designed to meet the needs of I/O-intensive workloads, particularly database workloads, that require low I/O latency and consistent I/O throughput.
+	- For production application that requires fast and consistent I/O performance
+	- For production OLTP use cases, we recommend that you use Multi-AZ deployments for enhanced fault tolerance with Provisioned IOPS storage for fast and predictable performance.
+	- You can also use Provisioned IOPS SSD storage with Read Replicas for MySQL, MariaDB or PostgreSQL
+	- MariaDB, MySQL, Oracle, PostgreSQL: from 100GB to 64TB
+	- SQL Server: 20GB - 16TB

+- Magnetic – Amazon RDS also supports magnetic storage for backward compatibility.
+We recommend that you use General Purpose SSD or Provisioned IOPS for any new storage needs.
+The maximum amount of storage allowed for DB instances on magnetic storage is less than that of the other storage types.
 <img src="imgs\img46.PNG" width="500px" />
 <img src="imgs\img47.PNG" width="500px" />
 <img src="imgs\img48.PNG" width="500px" />